T-X/brmldproxy/README.md

    forwarding MLD reports for the (currently) a lot less commonly used routable multicast groups to multicast routers.
    Again to overall reduce MLD overhead.

+## How

+1. For each proxied port a new Linux dummy interface named "brmldp0/1/..." is created.
+2. Any multicast listener snooped by the bridge on adjacent ports gets installed as a new socket with an according multicast listener join on this dummy interface.
+4. TC redirects MLD queries ingress on a proxied port to its assigned dummy interface.
+5. The Linux IPv6 stack will respond on the dummy interface to the redirected MLD queries with MLD reports
+6. TC will redirect MLD reports from the dummy interface to its according proxied port.

+brmldproxy takes care of managing these TC redirections and dummy interface setups in response to the provided configuration options on the one hand.
+And in response to multicast listener state changes, which it got notified of via Netlink from the Linux bridge, on the other.

 ## Usage